JordonAJ/windows-cybersecurity-home-lab/README.md

 The objective of this lab was to explore Microsoft Defender, configure Windows endpoint security features, safely simulate a malware detection, investigate the alert, remediate the detected threat, and verify that the system was clean.

-## Defender Security Configuration

-I reviewed Microsoft Defender Antivirus settings and verified that important security features were enabled, including:

-- Real-time protection
-- Cloud-delivered protection
-- Automatic sample submission
-- Tamper Protection

 ## Safe Malware Detection Test

 I used the EICAR antivirus test file to safely test Microsoft Defender's detection capabilities.
 EICAR is a harmless test file designed to trigger antivirus software without using real malware.

-Microsoft Defender successfully identified the file as:
+Microsoft Defender successfully identified the file as **Virus:DOS/EICAR_Test_File** and classified the detection as Severe.

-**Virus:DOS/EICAR_Test_File**

-The detection was classified as Severe.

 ![EICAR threat detected](screenshots/lab3/lab3-01-eicar-threat-detected.png)